"Start Where You Are"

-"Start where you are" shows us how to learn to live and be at peace with everything, no matter if there is a good or bad situation, and no matter the point of life at which we are.
+'Start where you are' shows you how to live and be at peace with everything, no matter whether there is a good or bad situation, and no matter where you are in life.

-Pema Chodron teaches that you can start now; you can start where you are.
-We can work with what comes along, rather than struggling against it.
+Pema Chodron explains that you can start now; you can start where you are.
+You can work with what comes along, rather than fight against it.

-This book is based on Buddhist teachings, and therefore it has a gentle approach to our dealing with life.
+This book is based on Buddhist teachings, and it poses a gentle approach to dealing with life.

 Lighten up